crhansbury/vopmembership/README.md

 The PyCoach.
 "How to Easily Automate Emails with Python." https://towardsdatascience.com/how-to-easily-automate-emails-with-python-8b476045c151.
 2022, Jun 8.

+The PyCoach.
+"How to Hide Passwords and Secret Keys in Your Python Scripts." https://medium.com/geekculture/how-to-hide-passwords-and-secret-keys-in-your-python-scripts-a8904d5560ec.
+2022, May 26.

 Unkonwn.
 "5 Examples of Write/Append Data to Excel Using openpyxl". https://www.excel-learn.com/append-data-openpyxl/#:~:text=For%20appending%20at%20the%20end,with%20our%20sample%20excel%20file.

 OpenAI.
 ChatGPT. https://openai.com.
 2023.